Wal33D/Processes_N_Pipes-C/README.md

 - **Process 1 (Parent)** sends "Hi There!" to **Process 2 (Child)**.
 - **Process 2 (Child)** receives the message, inverts the case, and sends "hI tHERE!" back to **Process 1 (Parent)**.

+- ### Has been updated, terminal menu for demonstration added
 ### Dive Into the Mechanics

 The program employs two pipes: